Gérard Moussay: Vietnamese language

 Close to his parishioners and being good at language, he spoke impeccable Vietnamese.
-It was not rare hearing from him a popular expression as " ông Ke " (M. Ke an imaginary terrible man picking up children who don’t behave themselves, so when they cry or don’t want to sleep their mother reminds them of M. Ke) or a proverb as "an trai nho ke trông cây" (literally: eating a fruit to remember who plants the tree).
+It was not rare hearing from him a popular expression as " ông Ke " (M. Ke an imaginary terrible man picking up children who don't behave themselves, so when they cry or don't want to sleep their mother reminds them of M. Ke) or a proverb as "an trai nho ke trông cây" (literally: eating a fruit to remember who plants the tree).

 Cam language

 In 1968 he settled in Phan Rang (Ninh Thuân Province) among Cam people (Chams).
-In early 1970’s, they were around 40 000 including Cam inhabitants in the neighbourhood (Phan Ri).
+In the early 1970s, they were around 40 000 including Cam inhabitants in the neighbourhood (Phan Ri).

 He set up the Cam Cultural Centre to study the Cam language and to form a team of researchers with the cooperation of old Cam scholars.
 They collected ancient texts, translated them and published them.
 A Cam-Vietnamese-French dictionary was issued in 1971.
 Two thirds of this population "follow a religion which was no doubt Brahmanism in the past but it is now only a distant souvenir of the religion coming from India".
-The last third are the so-called Banis who are descendants of Cam families who have opted for Islam since 14th or 15th century.
+The last third are the so-called Banis who are descendants of Cam families who have opted for Islam since the 14th or 15th century.
 These two communities have their villages, theirs clergies, their own rites.
-They don’t get married between them but keeping their relationship (same Cam calendar and some formal occasions).
+They don't get married between them but keeping their relationship (same Cam calendar and some formal occasions).
 A small part of this ethnic group establishes in southwestern Viet Nam not far from the border of Cambodia.
 In this country however were living the majority of Cam people.
 That was what pointed out Gérard Moussay when he had arrived into Phan Rang.